SumoLogic/sumologic-documentation/docs/integrations/saml/onelogin.md

 <img src={useBaseUrl('img/integrations/saml/onelogin.png')} alt="Thumbnail icon" width="50"/>

-OneLogin is an Identity Management provider that supplies a comprehensive set of enterprise-grade identity and access management solutions, including single sign-on (SSO), user provisioning, and multi-factor authentication.
+OneLogin is an Identity Management provider that supplies a comprehensive set of enterprise-grade identity and access management solutions, including single sign-on (SSO), user provisioning, and multi-factor authentication (MFA).
 The Sumo Logic app for OneLogin provides real-time visibility and analysis of OneLogin user activity through event data, such as user logins, administrative operations, and provisioning.

 ## Prerequisites